 HMO had a three-year contract with each Sick Fund, which was renewed during 2011.
 The contracts determine credit terms and discount rates.
 Maximum rates for most of the services and types of services within the capping are regulated by the Government of Israel and the agreements with the Sick Funds are negotiated based on those regulations.
-Approximately 71% and 70% of HMO's patient service revenues are from the Sick Funds for the years ended December 31, 2016 and 2015, respectively.
+Approximately 70% and 71% of HMO's patient service revenue is from the Sick Funds for the years ended December 31, 2017 and 2016, respectively.